-- the availability of support services provided by the group company (e.g. Investment management, IT, actuarial etc.) - shared management structures / staffing with resources being diverted away from the syndicate in an extreme event
+- the availability of support services provided by the group company (e.g. Investment management, IT, actuarial etc.) - shared management structures / staffing with resources being diverted away from the syndicate in a 1 in 200 year event

 Management resources

 Where an agent shares management resources with other group entities, the potential "stretch" of these resources should be considered.
 In particular agents should consider the increased impact of extreme loss events on shared management resources.